AksanDotDev/discord.py_workshop/part_3.md

 # 3 Extras

-So this isn't expected to fit in the time for the workshop but it a more technical look at what we can be doing with our bot to help you move past this workshop.
+So this isn't expected to fit in the time for the workshop but let's take a more technical look at what we can be doing with our bot to help you move past this workshop.
-A noted absence in the workshop and still here is databases but for a persistent bot learning to using something like sqlalchemy and beginning to keep persistent state there, but for now lets do more things with discord.py.
+A noted absence in the workshop, and still here, is databases but for a persistent bot learning to usesomething like sqlalchemy and beginning to keep persistent state there.
+But for now let's do more things with discord.py.

 ## 3.1 Waiting in asyncio

-Being able to wait as needed it really useful so here we are going to begin by changing the `knock_knock` function to wait after the final message and post a further reply.
+Being able to wait as needed is really useful, so here we are going to begin by changing the `knock_knock` function to wait after the final message and post a further reply.
-As we talked about earlier asynio loops work hard to try and ensure that the program can be doing something, and simply waiting on the main thread would be bad so we can't just make a call to `sleep` here.
+As we talked about earlier, asynio loops work hard to try and ensure that the program can be always doing something, and simply waiting on the main thread would be bad so we can't just make a call to `sleep` here.
 But it is still pretty damn simple.
 Quick import of the relevant function.